solidi/hl-mods/workspace/redist/readme.txt

     - "infiniteammo" - all weapons have infinite ammo
     - "randomweapon" - spawn with a randomly selected weapon
     - "speedup" - everything is sped up by half!
+- "mp_randommutators [0|1]" selects three random mutators on map change
+- "mp_chaostime" - how many seconds until chaos mutators are rotated
 - "mp_spawnweapons [0|1]" - Spawn weapons or not
 - "sv_disallowlist" a list of classname entities that will not spawn
 - "mp_nukemode [0|1|2]" - how the nuke plays 0 - sharts!
 1 - radius damage 2 - all
 - "sv_weather [0|1]" - enable or disable all weather effects on the server
-- "mp_randommutators [0|1]" selects three random mutators on change map change
-- "mp_chaostime" - how many seconds until chaos mutators are rotated
 - "mp_gamemode" to select game mode
     - "ffa" - traditional free-for-all deathmatch
     - "iceman" - iceman arena, defeat the iceman in a it vs them battle
     - "lms" - last man standing, protect your lives be the last person standing to win
     - "arena" - 1 on 1 Arena - two potential victors are selected to battle to a frag limit
+    - "snowball" - Snowball Arena - battle with snowballs, melees, and trade in snowballs for offhand grenades!
+- "mp_randomgamemodes [0|1]" selects a random game mode on map change
 - "mp_roundlimit" number of rounds in game mode before map change
 - "mp_roundtimelimit" timelimit in round before rotation
 - "mp_roundfraglimit" fraglimit in round before rotation, used for arena